Dental Hygiene

 The Academic Performance Committee meets twice per semester to review students’ academic progress in the program.
 At the mid-semester meeting, students identified as performing at an unsatisfactory level in any course are sent a letter from the program director requesting that they meet with their course instructor and academic advisor.
 An academic warning, unto itself, does not require prescribed action on the part of the student.
 It is expected that the student who has received an academic warning will correct mid-semester academic deficiencies by the end of that particular semester.

-An academic warning is an official communication between the program director and the at-risk student.
-Academic warning is offered at mid-semester.
-Academic warning is a courtesy to the student, allowing for supportive dialogue between the student and the dental hygiene administration.
+An academic warning is offered at mid-semester and is a courtesy to the student, allowing for supportive dialogue between the student and the dental hygiene administration.

 Advancement, Probation and Dismissal